Love Is Back (Chinese TV series): The leading actors

 Character tags: appetizer man, hot-blooded man, loser man, idealist, artist character.

 The code name is "Appetizer Man".
 Born idealistic, upright and kind, not good at utilitarianism and calculation, willing to help others.
-With a dream of music in his arms, he fell to death in front of reality, and in the worst case, he couldn't even pay the rent.
+With a dream of music in his arms, he fell to death in front of reality, and in the worst case, he couldn't pay the rent.
 Although he is loyal to his feelings, he is eager and afraid of getting married, and worried that he can't promise his lover's happy future.
 Because the conditions were too poor, Cheng Lei was used by his girlfriend as an appetizer before marriage.
 He thought it would be good to fall in love with him.
 He could never marry, and was even used as a "spare tire".